ameli/imate/docs/source/tutorials/install.rst

        conda init

-   You may need to close and reopen terminal after the above command.
+   You may need to close and reopen your terminal after the above command.
 Alternatively, instead of the above, you can do

    .. prompt:: bash